anurag987613217/DOMINATORXBOT/README.md

 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
-- Your Invisible LegendBot Session Will be saved in your Telegram Saved Message.
+- Your DOMINATORBOT Session Will be saved in your Telegram Saved Message.

 -----------